CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 Security impact analysis is conducted and documented within the Change Request (CR) process described in CM-3(b).
 All proposed configuration- controlled changes to the application are tested first in a sandboxed development environment before being pushed to a staging environment to be tested by another developer and by the Engineering team prior to final approval from CCB to move changes to the production environment.

+##### Project

+An Information Security Program is in place to ensure all security-centric impacts to the Project are properly analyzed and conducted by personnel with information security responsibilities (i.e., Project SSO, IT Security Officer, etc.).
+These individuals have the appropriate skills and technical expertise to analyze the changes to the Project and their associated security ramifications.
+In support of continuous monitoring and to ensure the Project system lifecycle is fully sustained, a risk assessment process, be it formal or informal, is performed when changes are occur.
+This ensures that The Client understands the security impacts and can determine if additional security controls are required.

 ### CM-6: Configuration Settings